gotthardp/python-mercuryapi/README.md

 #### reader.write_tag_mem(*bank*, *address*, *data*, *epc_target=None*)
 Writes bytes to the memory bank of a tag.
 Returns *True* upon success, or *False* if no tag was found.
 Upon failure an exception is raised.

+The read-plan is not used.
+Use the *antenna* and *protocol* parameters in the Reader constuctor.

 For example:
 ```python